 Having Notifications Enabled On Your Phone

-This one is a doozy!
+This one is such toxic habit, especially having your social media notifications enabled!
 I have always have notifications enabled on my phone for pretty much everything.
 Every social media app, calls, texts, and even the news (this became draining this year as you can figure).

 Don’t get me wrong, notifications for some things are fine on your phone but for the most part you don’t need it.
 Notifications can be intrusive and distracting if you’re trying to get anything done.
 Always feeling a vibration or seeing what’s going on elsewhere is a lot.